Shannon Kopp, MFA

 Shannon Kopp, an Eating Disorder Recovery Center National Recovery Advocate, is the best-selling author of Pound for Pound: A Story of One Woman’s Recovery and the Shelter Dogs Who Loved Her Back to Life (HarperCollins).

-After battling depression and a debilitating eating disorder for seven years, Shannon found hope in the unlikeliest of places: at her local animal shelter.
-Shannon’s poignant memoir is a story of hope, resilience, and the spiritual healing animals bring to our lives.
+After battling depression and a debilitating eating disorder for many years, Shannon found hope in the unlikeliest of places: at her local animal shelter.
+Shannon’s poignant memoir is a story of hope, resilience and the spiritual healing animals bring to our lives.
 She vividly reminds us that animals are more than just friends and companions—they can teach us how to savor the present moment and reclaim our joy.